McLean Hospital 115 Mill Street Belmont, MA 02478

 “McLean recognizes the tremendous need for high-quality mental health and substance abuse care and we are continuing to explore opportunities for expanding our programs to different areas of the country,” says Levendusky.
 “We want to broaden our access to people nationally and internationally.”

 Hilary Connery, MD, PhD, clinical director of McLean’s Alcohol and Drug Abuse Treatment Program and an assistant professor of Psychiatry at Harvard Medical School, says the opening of Borden Cottage is an exciting opportunity for extending McLean’s model of care to other populations.

 “Part of the mission of the hospital is to provide the highest quality of evidence-based clinical care for substance use disorders and co- occurring mental health conditions,” says Connery.
 “We have a model of integrated care that’s very effective.”

-Roger Weiss, MD, chief of McLean Hospital’s Division of Alcohol and Drug Abuse and a professor of Psychiatry at Harvard Medical School, says that Borden Cottage will follow the lead of other successful McLean programs.
+Roger Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division and a professor of Psychiatry at Harvard Medical School, says that Borden Cottage will follow the lead of other successful McLean programs.

 “The division has experienced great success in running programs throughout Massachusetts, including the Fernside program in Princeton and the Naukeag program in Ashburnham.
-Each has been open for a number of years and are thoroughly integrated with the rest of the programs within the Division of Alcohol and Drug Abuse.
+Each has been open for a number of years and are thoroughly integrated with the rest of the programs within the Substance Use Disorders Division.
 They offer the same level of care, treatment philosophy, and evidenced-based treatment approaches.”